By Carol Clark

 Armelagos joined Emory in 1994, and helped solidify the University’s reputation as a national leader in the bio-cultural approach to anthropology.
 So far, more than 80 of his Emory students have presented papers or published research as undergraduates.

-Emory graduate Kristin Harper with Armelagos at "Born to be Wild."
+Emory graduate Kristin Harper with Armelagos at "Bone to be Wild."
 Under his tutelage, Harper published the first phylogenetic approach to the centuries-old debate over the origins of syphilis.

 Molly Zuckerman came to Emory for a PhD because she was inspired by Armelagos’ work on the evolution of syphilis.
 She soon found herself in England, tracking down human remains in the basements of out-of-the-way museums to research the origins of the disease.

 “George ushered in a paleopathology movement that’s since become widespread, the idea that you need to orient your work to have a larger meaning than just documenting a particular disease,” Zuckerman says.
 “If you’re going to mess with the bones of someone’s ancestors, it should benefit contemporary populations.
 So you need to look at things in an evolutionary and ecological and sociological context.”